Site logo

 Under or overfeeding your horses can cause serious challenges.
 It impacts their performance and may cause health issues, shortening the horse’s life.

-Veterinary Costs
+Veterinary costs

-Palominos are susceptible to various health conditions.
-For instance, allergies are very common.
 Dust allergies can cause chronic obstructive pulmonary disease (COPD), leading to serious respiratory conditions.
 Alternatively, insect bites can cause skin rashes, such as urticaria, necessitating immediate veterinary care.

 Additionally, palomino owners must prepare for routine care, including vaccination, oral hygiene, and deworming.
-A $500 annual budget is sufficient, but you may need more for racing and show horses as they require closer attention.
+A $500 annual budget is sufficient, but you may need more for racing and show horses, as they require closer attention.
 Older horses also need greater attention.

-Grooming Costs
+Grooming costs

-Grooming a palomino isn’t very different from regular horses.
+Grooming a palomino isn’t very different from grooming regular horses.
 However, greater attention to detail helps maintain a healthy, shiny coat.
 Proper care also averts itching and common skin diseases.

-Training Costs
+Training costs

 Meanwhile, it costs at least $1,500 per month, year-round, to prepare the horse for competitions and events.
 That’s $18,000+/year.

-Other Costs
+Other costs

-Horse owners must also budget for a few more things.
-For example, do you have the equipment, from the saddle to lead ropes?
 It costs at least $2,000 to get the entire tack if it’s your first horse.
 But feel free to reuse old equipment if you’re a veteran.
 Alternatively, consider second-hand items from eBay.

-Additionally, every Palomino owner takes pride in registered stock.
-What’s the point of buying one if you can’t show off?
 Unfortunately, registration isn’t free.
 For example, PHBA charges $60 to register a new foal and $80 for palominos aged two years or more.

 Palomino Horse Characteristics